Gord10/UnityTypewriterEffect/README.md

 1. Appending characters to a TextMeshPro text
 2. Increasing the max visible characters of a TextMeshPro text

 Appending characters is a commonly used, but a wrong approach that reduces the text readability and performance.
-The second approach eliminates those problems.
+The second approach eliminates those problems, as explained in my Medium article.

 ## How to use